No products in the cart.

 Even though they don’t help reduce the volume in your space, a lot of companies will still advertise acoustic panels as a cheap solution for preventing sound from traveling between spaces.
 Thick fabrics also won’t help to block noise between spaces no matter how thick they are.
 As long as the fabric is porous at all, sound will be able to get through.

 What will work?
 Try to look for sound blocking products that are STC rated (rated for sound blocking ability).
 These products will be dense and a good rule of thumb is that light and air will not be able to escape through the product or its installation.
+When installed in walls, sound blocking and sound dampening products such as mass loaded vinyl, will act as a shock absorber for sound and vibrations, reducing the amount of it transferring through the wall.

 Myth #2: Hanging a blanket over my window will reduce noise coming through